electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

-Come back 00:01 November 09.11 for all details.
+**Come back 00:01 November 9.
+2022 for all details.
 Details below is only based on early rumors.

 It is expected that the first owners will receive their Q8 e-tron in Q1 2023.
 The model is expected to have some exterior changes, bigger batteries, and some other power electronics improvements to reduce consumption.